MewsSystems/gitbook-distributor-guide/distributor-api-v1/operations.md

 #### Amount <a id="amount"></a>

 An object where name corresponds to ISO code and value represents a structure that holds gross price, net price and tax values.
-Only currencies that the hotel accepts are listed
+Only currencies that the property accepts are listed.

 ```javascript
 {